 We must remember what kayak fisherman have in common

-You’ll find stories of five exceptional anglers in the Pro Files feature on page 42.
+You’ll find stories of five exceptional anglers in the Pro Files feature.
 Their leaderboard success is checked by a grassroots, down-to-earth attitude giving me hope for unity and peace.

 The six-page feature covers top competitors from bass trails to billfish blowouts, but each angler said the same thing: they fish tournaments for the comradery more than the competition.
 And they mean it.